orstewar/ist346-content/labs/F.md

 1. What is Markdown?
 What is Markdown's relationship to HTML?
 1. What are the advantages of a site generator like MKDocs versus an static HTML site?
 1. Type the `docker-compose` command to view the `mysql` logs from the `n-tier` example.
-1. What are the advantage(s) of a system like wordpress over a static HTML website?
+1. What are the advantage(s) of a system like WordPress over a static HTML website?
 1. What determines whether an application is 2-tier, 3-tier or n-tier?